 - 3 Optionally, enter a name for the picture in the Name field.
-This name displays in the Interactive Objects area in the bottom of the palette. - 4 If you want the video to be initially invisible, check Initially Hidden. - 5 To make the video play automatically when the page it is on displays, check Auto Play. - Auto Play for audio and video is not supported on mobile devices (iOS & Android). - 6 To make the video switch to fullscreen mode as soon as it begins to play, check Full Screen Only. - 7 To make the video play repeatedly, check Loop. - 8 To hide the default video controls, check Hide Controller.
+This name displays in the Interactive Objects area in the bottom of the palette. - 4 If you want the video to be initially invisible, check Initially Hidden. - 5 To make the video play automatically when the page it is on displays, check Auto Play. - Auto Play for audio and video is not supported on mobile devices (iOS & Android). - 6 To make the video switch to fullscreen mode as soon as it begins to play, check Full Screen Only.

+- ➡ Inline videos are in fullscreen mode by default on iOS phones.
+Using the resize button tap or pinch gesture on the playing video will snap the video to play in the embedded location on the page. - 7 To make the video play repeatedly, check Loop. - 8 To hide the default video controls, check Hide Controller.
 Note that if you want the user to be able to control the movie, you will need to provide a way of controlling the video with actions. - 9 To hide the play button, check Hide Play Button.